Annie14254/svglogo-maker/README.md

 ```

 ## Usage
-Clone the repository to your local computer. (placeholder)
+Clone the repository to your local computer.
+Begin by opening the integrated terminal on the index.js file and installing dependencies by running npm install, as shown above.
+Then, enter node index.js to run the application, and answer the questions in the terminal.
+Once all questions have been answered, an SVG file will be generated under the name examplesvg.svg in the example_svgs folder.
+To preview the file, you can copy the text into the examplesvg.md file and preview the markdown file.

+A video showing the functionality of the application can be found [here](https://drive.google.com/file/d/1KzkkHt7xPxu4ckBiMcniU6F_81HSSlEL/view?usp=sharing).

 ## Testing
-To test the application, run the following line in the terminal.
+To test the application, run the following line in the terminal while in the integrated terminal for the shapes.test.js file.

 ```
 npm test